Web Services for Web Masters

 To edit files in Expression Web, non-administrators should run MS Expression Web, click File > Open, and navigate as necessary to the folder that they mapped above, select a file to edit and click Open.

-Support is provided by Network and Data Services.
+Support is provided by Social Science Technology Services.

 Additional support is available to those using the former Western Standard web design (see the Help Note Editing Western Standard Web Pages).
 In particular SSTS can help with Expression Web, templates/shells, style sheets and image editing.